marpple/rune/docs/api/view.md

 }
 ```

-The implementation of `safely` is as described above.
-Use it to chain code that should only operate in a rendered state.
+The implementation of `safely` is as shown above.
+Use this when you want to chain code that should only operate if the element is already rendered.

 ## toString()